-An important observation to note about the sample population is that participants with direct and indirect experience of contemporary Benedictine school chaplaincy held a diverse range of positions and responsibilities within their school communities.
-Such diversity adds another layer of triangulation to the research because each participant's understanding of contemporary Benedictine school chaplaincy arises from a different perspective.
+Chart 7.4 Range of responsibilities held by participants with indirect experience of contemporary Benedictine school chaplaincy diversity adds another layer of triangulation to the research because each participant's understanding of contemporary Benedictine school chaplaincy arises from a different perspective.
 Considering the question of perspective, within the sample population, lay-chaplains and monk-chaplains were the strongest numerically.